Australian High Commission

 Work With Us

-The Australian High Commission in Nuku’alofa invites applications for the position of Executive Assistant to the Australian High Commissioner.
+The Australian High Commission in Nuku’alofa invites applications for the position of Client Services Officer.

 Terms of employment:

-The terms of employment will be in accordance with the Nuku’alofa Locally Engaged Staff Terms and Conditions of Employment.
-Employment will be offered on a permanent (on-going) basis at the LE3 broadband level with an annual salary range between TOP25,600 and TOP29,953 depending on experience.
-Continued employment is subject to successful completion of a six-month probation period.
+The terms of employment will be in accordance with the Nuku’alofa – Locally Engaged Staff Terms and Conditions of Employment.
+Employment will be offered on a permanent (on-going) contract basis at the LE3 broadband level with an annual salary range between TOP26,496.24 and TOP31,001.28 depending on experience.
+Continued employment is subject to a successful completion of a six-month probation period.

 The Australian High Commission in Nuku’alofa offers a package that includes recreation and personal carer’s days, medical benefits, and superannuation contributions.